StaticStudios/static-data/README.md

 This ORM exclusively supports PostgreSQL as its source database:

-- Uses PostgreSQL's `LISTEN / NOTIFY` commands to receive updates
+- Uses PostgreSQL's `LISTEN / NOTIFY` commands to receive updates.
+This reduces complexity since there is no need to for an additional pub/sub service.
-- Avoids adding additional layers between the application and the database
-- Interoperates with other ORMs (like Hibernate) that might be used in other parts of your ecosystem
+- Interoperates with other ORMs (like Hibernate) that might be used in other parts of your ecosystem.
+Whenever a change is made to the database, `static-data` will receive a notification and update its cache accordingly, there's no need to change other applications using the same datasource.

 ### Redis Support

 `static-data` also supports using Redis as a data source for simple values:

-- Works with primitive types and complex types with custom `ValueSerializer`s
+- Works with primitive types and complex types with custom `ValueSerializer`s.
-- Ideal for when persistence isn't a primary concern
+- Ideal for when persistence isn't a primary concern.

 ## Annotations and Data Wrappers

-`static-data` v3 uses a combination of annotations and wrapper classes to define data models:
+`static-data` v3 uses a combination of annotations and wrapper classes to define data models.
+The annotations are primarily used for schema definition, while the wrapper classes are used to access and manipulate data.
+There is no concept of "updating" a piece of data after a change is made.
+Once a data wrapper's set (or other mutating method) is called, the change is immediately reflected in the in-memory database and queued for writing to the source database.
+The goal is to make the developer experience as seamless as possible.

 ### Annotations

-- `@Data(schema = "...", table = "...")`: Defines the schema and table for a data class
+- `@Data(schema = "...", table = "...")`: Defines the schema and table for a data class.
+Only applicable to classes extending `UniqueData`.
-- `@IdColumn(name = "...")`: Marks a field as the ID column
+- `@IdColumn(name = "...")`: Marks a field as the ID column.
+There is support for multiple ID columns.
-- `@Column(name = "...", nullable = true/false, index = true/false)`: Maps a field to a database column
+- `@Column(name = "...", nullable = true/false, index = true/false)`: Define a column in the current table.
-- `@ForeignColumn(name = "...", table = "...", link = "...")`: Maps a field to a column in a different table
+- `@ForeignColumn(name = "...", table = "...", link = "...")`: Define a column in another table, and create a foreign
+  key accordingly.
-- `@OneToOne(link = "...")`: Defines a one-to-one relationship
+- `@OneToOne(link = "...")`: Defines a one-to-one relationship for `Reference<T>` fields.
+A foreign key constraint is
+  created accordingly.
-- `@OneToMany(link = "...")`: Defines a one-to-many relationship
+- `@OneToMany(link = "...")`: Defines a one-to-many relationship for `PersistentCollection<T>` fields.
+A foreign key
+  constraint is created accordingly.
-- `@ManyToMany(link = "...", joinTable = "...")`: Defines a many-to-many relationship
+- `@ManyToMany(link = "...", joinTable = "...")`: Defines a many-to-many relationship for `PersistentCollection<T>`
+  fields.
+A join table is created accordingly, and the appropriate foreign keys are created.
-- `@DefaultValue("...")`: Sets a default value for a column
+- `@DefaultValue("...")`: Sets a default value for a column.
+Note that this is a database-level default, not a Java-level default.
+Only Strings are supported, and they must be valid SQL literals.
+For example, for an integer column, you would use `@DefaultValue("0")`.
-- `@Insert(InsertStrategy.PREFER_EXISTING/OVERWRITE_EXISTING)`: Controls insert behavior
+- `@Insert(InsertStrategy.PREFER_EXISTING/OVERWRITE_EXISTING)`: Controls insert behavior for `Reference<T>` and foreign
+  columns.
-- `@Delete(DeleteStrategy.CASCADE/NO_ACTION)`: Controls delete behavior
+- `@Delete(DeleteStrategy.CASCADE/NO_ACTION)`: Controls delete behavior.
+This has different behavior depending on the relationship type, refer to the javadoc on each `DeleteStrategy` enum value for more information.
-- `@UpdateInterval(milliseconds)`: Sets an interval for batching updates
+- `@UpdateInterval(milliseconds)`: Used on `PersistentValue<T>` fields to control how often changes are flushed to the source database.
+The default is 0 milliseconds.
+Since a FIFO queue (one connection to the source database) is used to dispatch updates, frequent updates may clog up the queue.
+When the update interval is set to a non-zero value, only the latest change within the interval is queued for writing to the source database.

 ### Data Wrappers

-- `PersistentValue<T>`: References a column in a data object's row
+- `PersistentValue<T>`: References a column in a table.
+Requires one of the annotations: `@IdColumn`, `@Column`, or `@ForeignColumn`.
-- `Reference<T>`: References another data object (one-to-one relationship)
+- `Reference<T>`: References another data object (one-to-one relationship).
+Requires the `@OneToOne` annotation.
-- `PersistentCollection<T>`: Represents a collection relationship (one-to-many or many-to-many)
+- `PersistentCollection<T>`: Represents a collection relationship (one-to-many or many-to-many).
+Requires either the `@OneToMany` or
+  `@ManyToMany` annotation.

 ### Compile-time Generated Classes

-For each data class, `static-data` generates two helper classes at compile time:
+For each data class, `static-data` generates two helper classes at compile time, for typesafe operations:

 1. **Factory**: Provides a builder pattern for creating and inserting instances
    ```